Austria in the Eurovision Song Contest 2014: Semi-final

 Wurst took part in technical rehearsals on 30 April and 3 May, followed by dress rehearsals on 7 and 8 May.
 This included the jury final where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.

-The stage show featured Wurst in a cream-covered mermaid-like dress standing on a pedestal in the middle of the stage.
+The stage show featured Wurst in a gold mermaid-style dress standing on a pedestal in the middle of the stage.
 The stage appeared dark at the beginning of the song with minimal lighting, before the lighting rose towards the beginning of the first chorus.
-At the start of the song, the camera appeared at the back of the arena before swooping into centre stage to a close-up of Wurst, followed by it flying off again at the beginning of the chorus.
-The background LED screens featured at the first chorus flaming rain, followed by flames in the shape of wings, in reference to the phoenix in the title of the song.
-Pyrotechnic flames also featured at the finale of the song.
-Wind machines were also used to effect during the performance.
+The song also began with the camera at the back of the arena before zooming into centre stage to a close-up of Wurst, followed by it flying off again at the beginning of the chorus.
+The background LED screens displayed flaming rain at the first chorus, followed by flames in the shape of wings, in reference to the phoenix in the title of the song.
+Pyrotechnic flames also featured at the end of the song.
+Wind machines were also used during the performance.

 At the end of the show, it was announced that Austria had finished in the top 10 and thus qualifying for the grand final; it was the last qualifying country to be announced by the show's hosts, Pilou Asbæk and Nikolaj Koppel.
 It was later revealed that Austria had won the semi-final, receiving a total of 169 points.